Configuring Service Bus

 Tip

-It is much easier to perform specific configurations using the Edit threshold menu item available on the Actions button in the list of topics (Resources) with Monitor Views with Remote Actions Option checked.
+You may find it easier to perform a specific configuration using the Edit threshold menu item available on the Actions button in the list of topics (Resources) with Monitor Views and Remote Actions Option checked.

 Topic exclusion filter

-The Topic exclusion filter feature provides a means for you to use one or more RegEx expressions to remove topics that you want to exclude from being monitored.
+The Topic exclusion filter feature lets you use one or more RegEx expressions to remove topics you want to exclude from monitoring.

 Whenever you apply one or more filters, the configuration accordion will display a filter icon to indicate exclusions are in use.